Consciousness causes collapse: Objections to the interpretation

-There are other possible solutions to the "Wigner's friend" thought experiment, which do not require consciousness to be different from other physical processes.
-Moreover, Wigner actually shifted to those interpretations (and away from "consciousness causes collapse") in his later years.
+Wigner shifted away from "consciousness causes collapse" in his later years.
 This was partly because he was embarrassed that "consciousness causes collapse" can lead to a kind of solipsism, but also because he decided that he had been wrong to try to apply quantum physics at the scale of everyday life (specifically, he rejected his initial idea of treating macroscopic objects as isolated systems).

-See Consciousness and Superposition.
+Bohr said circa 1927 that it "still makes no difference whether the observer is a man, an animal, or a piece of apparatus."

 This interpretation relies upon an interactionist form of dualism that is inconsistent with the materialism that is commonly used to understand the brain, and accepted by most scientists.
 (Materialism assumes that consciousness has no special role in relation to quantum mechanics.)
 The measurement problem notwithstanding, they point to a causal closure of physics, suggesting a problem with how consciousness and matter might interact, reminiscent of objections to Descartes' substance dualism.

 The interpretation has also been criticized for not explaining which things have sufficient consciousness to collapse the wave function.
 Also, it posits an important role for the conscious mind, and it has been questioned how this could be the case for the earlier universe, before consciousness had evolved or emerged.
 It has been argued that "[consciousness causes collapse] does not allow sensible discussion of Big Bang cosmology or biological evolution".
 For example, Roger Penrose remarked: "[T]he evolution of conscious life on this planet is due to appropriate mutations having taken place at various times.
 These, presumably, are quantum events, so they would exist only in linearly superposed form until they finally led to the evolution of a conscious being—whose very existence depends on all the right mutations having 'actually' taken place!"
 Others further suppose a universal mind (see also panpsychism and panexperientialism).
 Other researchers have expressed similar objections to the introduction of any subjective element in the collapse of the wavefunction.

 Testability

-All interpretations of quantum mechanics are empirically indistinguishable, as they all predict the same outcomes to quantum mechanical experiments.
 It has been argued that the results of delayed-choice quantum eraser experiments empirically falsify this interpretation.
-However, the argument was shown to be invalid because an interference pattern would only be visible after post-measurement detections were correlated through use of a coincidence counter; if that wasn't true, the experiment would allow signaling into the past.
-The delayed-choice quantum eraser experiment has also been used to argue for support of this interpretation, but, as with other arguments, none of the cited references proves or falsifies this interpretation.
+However, the argument was shown to be invalid because an interference pattern would only be visible after post-measurement detections were correlated through use of a coincidence counter; if that was not true, the experiment would allow signaling into the past.
+The delayed-choice quantum eraser experiment has also been used to argue for support of this interpretation, but, as with other arguments, none of the cited references prove or falsify this interpretation.

+The central role played by consciousness in this interpretation naturally calls for use of psychological experiments to verify or falsify it.
+One such approach relies on explaining the empirical presentiment effect quantum mechanically.
+Another approach makes use of the psychological priming effect to design an appropriate test.
+Both methods claim verification success.